 Plastics Recycling Programs: Investing in Earth5R’s initiatives to collect, recycle, and repurpose plastic waste, thereby reducing pollution and conserving resources.

-To communicate its commitment to sustainability, the brand prominently displayed the ‘Sustainability Partner – Earth5R’ logo on its marketing materials, shared stories in their in-flight magazine and digital platforms.
+To communicate its commitment to achieving sustainability, the brand prominently displayed the ‘Sustainability Partner – Earth5R’ logo on its marketing materials, shared stories in their in-flight magazine and digital platforms.
 The logo served as a visual testament to the company’s genuine efforts to reduce its environmental impact and align with consumer values.

 4. Consumer Engagement